2020 NFL Mock Draft: Will Tua tumble?

 The Lions surely would prefer a slight trade down — with a chance of getting Okudah anyway — but the market might not be there.
 It’s possible Detroit could take a lesser deal (perhaps a second-rounder from Miami to go to 5).

 Clemson linebacker Isaiah Simmons deserves consideration, but odds are Dave Gettleman will look to help his last two top picks (Saquon Barkley and Daniel Jones).
-Wirfs or Alabama’s Jedrick Wills make the most sense here, with the ability to start at right tackle immediately and eventually replace Nate Solder on the left side.
+Wills or Iowa’s Tristan Wirfs make the most sense here, with the ability to start at right tackle immediately and eventually replace Nate Solder on the left side.

 Would Miami pass on a QB here and wait until No. 18 (or trade up from 18?) to target one?
 Perhaps.
 They don’t appear to be in love with any QB besides Burrow.
 But they aren’t planning another tanking season — just look at what they did in free agency — so they must get a QB somewhere.
-Given Tagovailoa’s medical history, Herbert is the choice.
+Despite the buzz on Herbert, Tagovailoa’s talent is too much.

 The Chargers are one of the league’s hardest teams to read, and it’s very possible they pass on a QB entirely.
-Georgia’s Andrew Thomas or Louisville’s Mekhi Becton would make a ton of sense here, but Tagovailoa’s ability proves too enticing.
-If Tua doesn’t go at 6, though, the draft could get wild.
+Georgia’s Andrew Thomas or Louisville’s Mekhi Becton would make a ton of sense here — and grab Jalen Hurts or another QB later — but would Herbert be too enticing?

 7. Carolina Panthers: Isaiah Simmons, LB/S, Clemson

-Would the Panthers consider Tagovailoa?
+Would the Panthers consider a quarterback?
 Maybe.
-But he’s not available, and Simmons — a top-five talent — is.
+But Tagovailoa and Herbert are not available, and Simmons — a top-five talent — is.
 Simmons also fits Matt Rhule’s desire for speed, and fills a huge need after the retirement of Luke Kuechly.

 8. Arizona Cardinals: Derrick Brown, DT, Auburn